Q What attracts voles to gardens?

 Caption: Voles are usually only seen at night

-Q Can you tell me more about these animals?
+Q Can you tell me more about voles?

-Q Could I mistake them for anything else?
+Q Could I mistake voles for anything else?

 A Shrews, unlike voles, are predators which destroy many insects and slugs and so are helpful to gardeners.
 They have a thin, pointy snout, almost invisible ears, and relatively short tails.
 They are very small and are mainly active at night.